otrv4/otrv4/otrv4.md

         instead of producing some kind of error or notification to the user.

 Ratchet id ratchet_id (INT)
+(TODO: why duplicated?)
     Must be strictly greater than 0, and increment by 1 with each ratchet.
     This should receive the value of i variable.

 Message id message_id (INT)
+(TODO: why duplicated?)

     Must be strictly greater than 0, and increment by 1 with each message.
     This should receive the value of j variable.

 Next Public ECDH Key (POINT)
+(TODO: this description is weird, and the difference between current and next is also confusing)
     The sender's current ratchet ECDH public key for the sender.
-    This should receive the value of our_ecdh.public_key variable.
+    This should contain the value of our_ecdh.public_key variable.

 Next Public DH Key (MPI)
+(TODO: this description is weird, and the difference between current and next is also confusing)

-    This should receive the value of our_dh.public_key variable.
+    This should contain the value of our_dh.public_key variable.
     You should send a NULL value if i % 3 != 0.

 Nonce (NONCE)